 RISPERDAL cannot be recommended for use in children with disruptive behaviour disorders under 5 years at the present time as there is little experience with the product in this group.

 For Behavioural Disorders Associated with Autism in Children and Adolescents

 For people weighing less than 20kg the usual starting dose is 0.25mg.
-On day 4 this dose can be increased to 0.5mg.
+This may be gradually increased by your doctor to suit your needs.

 For people weighing 20kg or more the usual starting dose is 0.5mg.
-On day 4 this dose can be increased to 1.0mg.
+This may be gradually increased by your doctor to suit your needs.

 When to take it

 RISPERDAL may be taken as a single dose, once a day or it may be taken in divided doses twice a day (in the morning and in the evening).
 You may take RISPERDAL either with or between meals.